 Another Way to Look for a Job

 And then the other way that you can find out is by asking the other physicians at the practice.
 When you go to an interview and talk to some of the other associates or maybe new partners, ask them how you would consider your lifestyle.
 Do you have a good balance?
 Would you consider yourself overworked?
 These are all things that I’m shocked about.
-Sometimes, when I talk to someone when I’m reviewing their contract, I say, well, when you spoke to the other physicians at the practice, what did they say about this and this and this?
-And they say, “oh, I didn’t ask them anything.
+Sometimes, when I talk to someone while reviewing their contract, I say, well, when you spoke to the other physicians at the practice, what did they say about this and this and this?
+And they say, “Oh, I didn’t ask them anything.
 I didn’t even think about that.”

 How Should a Resident Physician Look for a Job?